 Academic integrity is a key component of the core values of Lake Superior State University.
 All members of the University community are expected to be honorable and ethical and observe standards of conduct appropriate to a community of scholars.
-Students are expected to behave in an ethical manner.
 The University community will not tolerate academic dishonesty as such behavior will cause harm to the reputation of students, faculty, and graduates of the institution.
 Such dishonorable behavior includes, but is not limited to, cheating, fabrication, plagiarism, and obtaining an unfair advantage.
 These terms are defined below:

-Cheating: Using or attempting to use unauthorized materials or information of any kind during an exam or assignment of any kind.
-Using notes, texts, help from individuals, or copying information from another individual's exam, or by using electronic or any other means constitutes cheating unless such resources are EXPLICITLY allowed by the instructor.
+Cheating: Using or attempting to use unauthorized materials or information during an exam or assignment of any kind.
+Using notes, texts, help from individuals, generative artificial intelligence (AI) tools, copying information from another individual's exam, or any other means constitutes cheating unless such resources are explicitly allowed by the instructor.

-Fabrication: Unauthorized falsification, invention, or copying of data, falsification of information, citations, or bibliographic references in any academic work.
+Fabrication: Unauthorized falsification, invention, falsification of information, citations, or bibliographic references in any academic work.
 It also includes falsifying any academic record or other University document.
 Issues of academic integrity are not limited only to submitted written assignments but also include dishonest behavior that impacts planned learning opportunities for self or others.
-Examples include, but are not limited to: stated falsehoods with the intent/or have the result of impacting course schedules, group activities, or assignment design; actions of deception that are intended/or have the result of altering assignments, learning objectives, testing, and/or grading criteria.
+Examples include but are not limited to: stated falsehoods with the intent/or have the result of impacting course schedules, group activities, or assignment design, actions of deception that are intended/or have the result of altering assignments, learning objectives, testing, and/or grading criteria.

-Plagiarism: Representing someone else's work as one's own.
+Plagiarism: Representing someone else's, including Al-generated, work as one's own.
 Failing to cite references or presenting material, verbatim or paraphrased that is not acknowledged and cited also constitutes plagiarism.

 Obtaining an Unfair Advantage: Stealing, reproducing, circulating, or otherwise gaining any advantage with examination materials before, during, or after examination by the instructor.
-This may include, but is not limited to: submitting responses after the examination is complete, or not submitting the examination.
+This may include but is not limited to: submitting responses after the examination is complete, or not submitting the examination according to instructor policy.
 Also prohibited are stealing, destroying, defacing, or concealing academic materials with the purpose of depriving others of their use.